-Unlined coal ash ponds threaten the Catawba River through three primary routes of exposure: 1) catastrophic release, such as the recent event in Tennessee described below, 2) daily untreated discharges from the coal ash ponds, and 3) seepage of contaminants from coal ash into the groundwater.
+The Catawba-Wateree River is a national poster child for the problems with unlined coal ash impoundments.
+Unlined coal ash impoundments threaten the Catawba River through three primary routes of exposure: 1) catastrophic release, such as the recent event in Tennessee described below, 2) daily untreated discharges from the coal ash ponds, and 3) seepage of contaminants from coal ash into the groundwater.
 According to 2005 U.S. Dept. of Energy numbers, over 200,000 tons of Coal Ash Waste is stored adjoining the Catawba River in Gaston County and 33,500 tons of coal waste is stored adjoining the Catawba River in Catawba County.
 Catawba Riverkeeper has been active in testing the discharges from the ash ponds, educating the public about the ash ponds, advocating for tighter standards, and in some cases filing lawsuits to compel the cleanup of ash ponds.
-Recently, Catawba Riverkeeper received a favorable ruling from the United States District Court in South Carolina affirming citizens’ rights to file a lawsuit to compel the cleanup of a leaking coal ash pond at SCE&G Wateree Steam Station near Eastover, South Carolina

 "60 Minutes" Report on the Coal Ash Problem